DS Automobiles: History

+Overview and markets

 Logo

 The DS Automobiles rear badge is a new logo rather than the Citroën double chevron, and all have different styling compared to their equivalent Citroën car.
-This logo has been designed by Korean designer Jin Joo.
+This logo was designed by Korean designer Jin Joo.
 Citroën produced several concept sports cars, with the fully working Citroën Survolt being badged as a DS.
 A 2014 concept car, the DS Divine, develops the Survolt prototype as the future sport coupé of the DS range.

-China
+Chinese market

 In China, DS vehicles have been sold in separate dealerships since 2014.
 DS models for sale in China were produced by the Changan PSA joint venture based in Shenzhen until May 2020, when the factory was acquired by the Baoneng Group.
 The DS 5LS and DS 6WR are only sold in China.
 With the facelift of the DS5 in 2015, the DS brand was also separated from the Citroën brand in Europe, and standalone DS dealerships are planned worldwide.

+In the end of 2023, DS Automobiles announced it was withdrawing from the Chinese market.

 DS Store

 The DS Store is the dealership network of DS Automobiles.
 It was introduced in China in 2014, and in Europe in 2015.
+In 2021, it was announced that a number of DS Store dealerships in the United Kingdom were set to close as a result of "poor volume and little return" of DS Automobiles vehicles, with just 233 new vehicle registrations in the United Kingdom for the company in March 2021.
+Despite the announcement, DS Automobiles announced a growth plan for the market in the United Kingdom at the end of March 2021, with the company claiming that "new dealerships and personal customer service" was pivotal for success in the British market.

+In addition to DS Store dealerships, the company also operates the DS Only You privilege club which allows members to benefit from personalised services.